SILLAGES #1 2024-2025 // Prospections, residences, exhibition

 The project

-The artists were selected by a curatorial team composed of renowned professionals with complementary profiles, embodying a diversity of perspectives.
-This team, consisting of Elsa Briand, Eline Gourgues, Bérénice Saliou, and Ann Stouvenel, reflects a shared desire to support contemporary artistic endeavors.
+The artists were selected by a curatorial team composed of recognized professionals with complementary backgrounds, representing a diversity of perspectives.
+This team, comprising Elsa Briand, Eline Gourgues, Bérénice Saliou, and Ann Stouvenel, reflects a shared commitment to supporting contemporary artistic practices.

 Artists